Leuxll/Leuxll/README.md

 ## I'm a CS student enrolled at the University of Toronto, a Developer, and Gamer!

-- 🔭 I’m currently a 3rd year at the University of Toronto, taking the courses CSC258, CSC207, STA247, LIN200 for fall and CSC263, CSC209, CSC311, CSC343, CSC384 in the winter!
+- 🔭 I’m currently a 3rd year at the University of Toronto, taking the courses CSC318, CSC318, CSC301, CSC369 for Fall Semester and CSC413, CSC420, CSC373, CSC309, CSC303 in the Winter Semester!
 - 🌱 I’m currently grinding leetcode for OAs and Interviews 🤣
-- 🥅 2023 Summer Goal: GET A JOB!
+- 🥅 2024 Summer Goal: GET A JOB!
-- ⚡ Fun fact: I love to watch anime and movies.
+- ⚡ Fun fact: I enjoy going to the gym and started getting into poker.

 ### Connect with me: